apache/airflow-client-python/docs/DAGRunPatchStates.md

 # DAGRunPatchStates

-Enum for DAG Run states when updating a DAG Run.
+Enum for Dag Run states when updating a Dag Run.

 ## Enum